gravitational/teleport/rfd/00TBD-webui-paginate-filter.md

 ## What

-Provide server-side pagination and filtering capabilities for the web UI for select resources: nodes, apps, dbs, and kubes.
+Provide server-side pagination and filtering capabilities for the web UI for select resources: nodes, apps, dbs, kubes, and desktops.

 ## Why